ifwe/bruce/doc/build_install.md

 git clone https://github.com/tagged/bruce.git
 ```

-If you will be running Bruce on an RPM-based
+### Building an RPM package

-distribution such as CentOS or RHEL, you will probably want to build an RPM
+If you will be running Bruce on an RPM-based distribution such as CentOS or
-package.
-Here you have two choices.
-You can build either an RPM package that
+RHEL, you will probably want to build an RPM package.
+Here you have two
-includes bruce's init script and config files or an RPM package that omits
+choices.
+You can build either an RPM package that includes bruce's init script
-these files.
-You might prefer the latter choice if you prefer to manage the
+and config files or an RPM package that omits these files.
+You might prefer
-config files separately using a tool such as Puppet.
-To choose the first
+the latter choice if you prefer to manage the config files separately using a
-option, do the following:
+tool such as Puppet.
+To choose the first option, do the following:

 ```
 cd bruce